RohinPat/Reversi/src/README.txt

   - `AIPlayer.java`: Used to represent an AI player that is interacting the game which will be further implemented with logic to help it decide what move to execute

 - **Player Interface:**
-  - This codebase is structured to support both human and AI players in the game of Reversi through a Player interface.
+  - This codebase is structured to support both human and AI players in the game of ReversiMain through a Player interface.
   - This interface mandates the implementation of two key methods: makeMove(ReversiModel model) for executing a game move, and
   - getPlayerType() for identifying the player's type.
 Human players will interactively provide input for their moves,
   - while AI players will implement a strategy to determine and execute the best possible move.